TDEE Calculator

 6. Physical Activity Level: The more physically active you are, the higher your TDEE will be, as exercise burns calories.

-7. Hormones and Genetics: Hormonal imbalances and genetics can influence TDEE by affecting factors such as metabolism and muscle mass.
+7. Hormones and Genetics: Hormonal imbalances and genetics can influence TDEE by affecting metabolism and muscle mass.

 8. Health Conditions and Medications: Certain health conditions and medications can affect TDEE by altering factors such as metabolism and energy expenditure.